eclipse-archived/ceylon-lang.org/documentation/1.0/tour/missing-pieces.md

     }
 <!-- cat: } -->

-And `try` (by Milestone 5) will support a "resource" expression similar to Java 7.
+And `try` will support a "resource" expression similar to Java 7.

 <!-- cat-id:tx -->
 <!-- check:parse:Requires try-with-resources -->